davidgardner11/personal-site2/PROJECT_README.md

 16. Commit to GitHub [Timestamp 55:30]

 ### Step 8: Set up routing for blog posts
-1. Make sure to repopulate the database tables using Tinker.
+1. Make sure to repopulate the blog_posts_table with "fake" data using Tinker.
 Repeat step 7.9
-2. Now, create a new route to blog post.
+2. Now, create a new route to the bew blog post page.
 Edit `web.app` according to instructions at [Timestamp 56:10]
-3. Crate controller by running: `php artisan make:controller Pages/Blog/ShowController --invokable --pest`
+3. Create controller by running: `php artisan make:controller Pages/Blog/ShowController --invokable --pest`
 4. Update `/app/Http/Controllers/Pages/Blog/ShowController.php` as shown at [Timestamp 57:30]
 5. Update blog post href on `home.blade.php` as shown at [Timestamp 57:57].
 6. Test by clicking a blog post.
 Redirects to a blog route depending on the $id.
 [Timestamp 58:05].
 7. Commit to GitHub [Timestamp 58:15]
 8. More updates to `ShowController.php` as shown at [Timestamp 1:00:10]

-... stuck getting teh HTML for the `show.blade.php` page to work.
-I used this https://flowbite.com/blocks/publisher/blog-templates/ template, but I think its a bit too compliated.
-Search the site for a simpler "article" page
+9. First, create a new directory named `blog` underneath `/resources/views/pages/`, and then create the new blog view (e.g. page), `show.blade.php` [Timestamp 1:00:15]
+10. Then, between the x-layout tags, cut-and-paste the HTML from the 1st free example here: https://flowbite.com/blocks/marketing/content/
+11. Update replace the values in the H1 and p (content) tags with $blogpost->title and $blogpost->content, respectively
+12. Finally, clean up unnecessary parts of the 'show" page.
+13. Done!
+You've created a blog post page and implemented the routing to it.

-Committing to github now..
+14. Committing to github.
+[Timestamp 1:20:00]